Monash-HPR/3dofChallenge/README.md

 The rules below will operate on an honour policy.
 The point of the challenge is to generate innovative approaches for dealing with our problems.
 Not abiding by these rules will limit your creativity and the value derived from this task.
+  1) Each person's challenge must be on a separate branch of this directory.
-  1) Looking at/copying the existing implementation of Saturn is forbidden.
+  2) Looking at/copying the existing implementation of Saturn, or any other person's implementation of the task, is forbidden.
-  2) tbc.
+  3) tbc.

 'Extra' module allocations: